magic in basic dungeons and dragons

 Spells come in three forms.

-Divine: Clerics do not derive their spells through experimentation and research, but instead receive knowledge and power through prayer to their gods.
-Divine magic is, like the gods themselves, infallible.
-It is only available to those who will commit themselves to the gods; typically only short-lived humans do such things.
+The Force: Zealots do not derive their spells through experimentation and research, but instead receive knowledge and power through the force that flows from grace of The Goddess.
+It is only available to those who are born sensitive to the force.
+Divine magic is, like the Goddess herself, infallible.

-Druidic: Druids uncover and utilize magic emanating from the power of the natural order.
-While natural magic does not fail, it is not available to civilized races; only the wild things may use it.
+Druidic: The erdei uncover and utilize magic emanating from the power of the natural order.
+While natural magic does not fail, it is not available to civilized races; only the wild, fey things may use it.
 Steel is an impediment to this type of magic.

 Arcane spell failure

 While spells cast from a scroll do not fail, all other arcane and druidic spells have a chance of failing.
 To successfully cast a spell, the caster must roll 1d6 and 1d4 and subtract the latter from the former - the result must be equal to or greater than the spell’s level.

 A small number of spells may be cast as an offense.
 I have removed saving throws against magic from the game (e.g. why does casting "Light" in the eyes of an enemy to temporarily blind him allow a save, while casting "Magic missile" to attempt to kill not?).
 So I've added a "to hit" with magic.
 It works just like spell failure, above.

 Adjustments: The use of a magic wand reduces the chance of failure, adding +1 to the roll.

 Arcane magic spells cast from a scroll do not fail.

 Magicians may use any armor but note that restrictive or iron/steel-based armor raises the chance of spell failure as follows.